blackboard/protractor-sync/readme.md

 //With ES6/Typescript: polledExpect(() => element.findVisible('div.start-date').getText()).toEqual('1/1/2000');
 ```

+See test/protractor_sync_test.ts for more examples.

 # API

 ## element

 * **findVisible(locator | selector)** - Finds a single visible instance of an element within this element.
-If more than one visible elements match the selector,
+If more than one visible element matches the selector,
-  and error is thrown.
+  an error is thrown.
 If no visible elements match the selector, an error is thrown.
 Implicitly waits until there is exactly one
   visible element.
 * **findVisibles(locator | selector)** - Finds multiple visible elements on the page.
 If no visible elements match the selector, an error is thrown.
   Implicitly waits until at least one visible element is found.